 This can also be true for gossip – be unavailable, and don’t feed it.
 Sometimes people gossip ‘for fun’.
 But if you’re trying to refrain from those vibes, the best you can do is become passive in the conversation.
 Even better if you are able to change the topic to something else!

 Tip #5 – Mellow down the opportunity.

 Finally, I understand that it isn’t always possible to cut the conversation short or decline spending time, but there are always ways to mellow the opportunity.

 - Make shorter commitments if going out is required.
 You can monitor this best if you have a schedule to back you up.
-In other words, another commitment that follows this short meetup.
+In other words, another commitment follows this short meetup.

-- Instead of plans that require a lot of communication, plan something less investing, such as a movie or a concert.
-Or instead of a lunch, just meet for coffee.
+- Instead of plans that require a lot of communication or more energy, plan something less investing, such as a movie or a concert.
+Or instead of lunch, just meet for coffee.

 - Suggest something else at a different time, both of which are more agreeable to you.
-I always like to think that if you’re able to enjoy on your terms, it is half as toxic.
+I always like to think that if you’re able to enjoy yourself on your terms, it is half as draining.

 - Try to include more mutual people in the plan who can dissipate the effect of the toxicity you experience.